St Andrews Angels

-Organisation

 The St Andrews Angels is led by two independent boards, located in both London and New York, each composed of business executives, financiers and entrepreneurs.
 Each board performs deal discovery, whilst members independently facilitate any equity investments.
-The group seeks to promote Scottish ventures and technology outside of the country & supports events centred upon fostering greater linkages between London, New York & Scotland.
+The group seeks to promote Scottish ventures and technology outside of the country and supports events centred upon fostering greater linkages between London, New York & Scotland.

 History

 The group was founded in 2013 by University of St Andrews students and alumni.

 Membership

 Membership to the St Andrews Angels is open to all University of St Andrews alumni, faculty and affiliated individuals.
 Non-affiliated individuals may be permitted to join if sponsored by a current member.
 To join as an investor however, individuals must qualify as having accredited investor status under Regulation D of the Securities and Exchange Commission in the US.
 Investor membership in the UK requires certified high-net-worth individual status or self-certified sophisticated investor status as detailed by the Financial Conduct Authority.
 Investor members must participate in one investment annually.